memmaa/cock-heroine/README.md

 * A list of things that gets longer every time I think about it

 # How do I run it?
-I'll admit, I haven't found a very good way of distributing it yet.
+I occasionaly put Windows builds linked from [here](https://milovana.com/forum/viewtopic.php?f=25&t=23983), but if you want the latest, or a Linux version, you'll need to build it from source.
 The basic steps are:
-* Download and install Qt Creator (complete with a version of Qt 5.x) on your platform (Linux, Mac, Windows)
+* Download and install Qt Creator (complete with a version of Qt 5.12) on your platform (Linux, Mac, Windows)
 * Download the Cock Heroine source
 * Open up the project file (CockHeroine.pro) in Qt Creator
 * Set up at least 1 configuration (if Qt installed properly, this should be as easy as clicking 'OK')